A Short Note For College Students

 The short articles in the science and religion section of the Astronomy Notes website will show you another way to view the interaction of science and religion in finding truth about the world.

 Some other web resources created by those who mesh their religious and scientific views without compromising the truths of either are given below.
-Yes, this list is currently limited to scientists who are Christian, so it is certainly just a start!
+Yes, this list is certainly just a start!
 The links will appear in a new window.

-5. The Speaking of Faith radio series hosted by Krista Tippett has had several broadcasts about the interaction of faith and science that included non-Christian perspectives with Christian perspectives.
-For example, see (and listen to!) these recent broadcasts:
+6. The Speaking of Faith radio series hosted by Krista Tippett has had several broadcasts about the interaction of faith and science that included non-Christian perspectives with Christian perspectives.
+For example, see (and listen to!) these broadcasts:

 1. "Mathematics, Purpose and Truth" (Jan 10, 2008)